Interstellar Probe (1999)

 Interstellar Probe is the name of a 1999 space probe concept by NASA intended to travel out 200 AU in 15 years.
-This 1999 study by Jet Propulsion Laboratory (JPL) is noted for its circular 400 meters diameter, solar sail as a propulsion method (1 g/m2) combined with a 0.25 AU flyby of the Sun to achieve higher solar light pressure, after which the sail is jettisoned at 5 AU distance from the Sun.
+This 1999 study by Jet Propulsion Laboratory is noted for its circular 400-meter-diameter solar sail as a propulsion method (1 g/m2) combined with a 0.25 AU flyby of the Sun to achieve higher solar light pressure, after which the sail is jettisoned at 5 AU distance from the Sun.

 Solar sail

 Solar sails work by converting the energy in light into a momentum on the spacecraft, thus propelling the spacecraft.
 Felix Tisserand noted the effect of light pressure on comet tails in the 1800s.

-The study by the NASA Jet Propulsion Laboratory, proposed using a solar sail to accelerate a spacecraft to reach the interstellar medium.
-It was planned to reach as far as 200 AU within 10 years at a speed of 14 AU/year (about 70 km/s, and function up to 400+ AU.
+The study by the NASA Jet Propulsion Laboratory proposed using a solar sail to accelerate a spacecraft to reach the interstellar medium.
+It was planned to reach as far as 200 AU within 10 years at a speed of 14 AU/year (about 70 km/s) and function up to 400+ AU.
 A critical technology for the mission is a large 1 g/m2 solar sail.

 In the following years there were additional studies, including the Innovative Interstellar Explorer (published 2003), which focused on a design using RTGs powering an ion engine rather than a solar sail.
 Another project in this field for advanced spaceflight during this period was the Breakthrough Propulsion Physics Program which ran from 1996 through 2002.

 Later examples of solar sail-propelled spacecraft include IKAROS, Nanosail-D2, and LightSail.
 Near-Earth Asteroid Scout is a planned light sail-propelled mission.
 For comparison, the LightSail spacecraft uses a sail 5 micron in thickness, whereas they predict a sail with 1 micron thickness would be needed for interstellar travel.